spotify/heroic/README.md

 $ docker build -t heroic:latest .
 ```

-This is a multi-stage build and will first build Heroic via a `mvn clean package` and then copy the resulting shaded jar into the runtime container.
+This is a multi-stage build and will first build Heroic via a `./gradlew clean build` and then copy the resulting shaded jar into the runtime container.

 Running heroic via docker can be done: